-Our relief applies specifically to CDIs over shares in a foreign company.
-The purpose of [CO 14/XX] is to ensure that all equity fundraising by foreign companies (whether in the form of an offer of shares or CDIs over those shares) is regulated in the same way-that is, as an offer of securities under Ch 6D of the Corporations Act.

-- PG 000.33 Our relief also applies to CDIs where, although the underlying financial product is described as a share in a foreign ETF, the underlying product is actually a share in a foreign company (and not an interest in a foreign managed investment scheme). - RG 000.34 Foreign financial products that are called ETFs may be quoted on ASX (including under ASX's AQUA rules) where the financial product traded is a security, a derivative or an interest in a managed investment scheme.
-Our relief in [CO 14/XX] only covers CDIs over foreign ETFs where the underlying product is traded as a share in a foreign company.
+- RG 253.32 The purpose of [CO 14/827] is to ensure that all equity fundraising by foreign companies (whether in the form of an offer of shares, beneficial interests in shares, or options to acquire shares or CDIs over those shares, interests or options) is regulated in the same way-that is, as an offer of securities under Ch 6D of the Corporations Act. - RG 253.33 Our relief applies specifically to CDIs over options in a foreign company to acquire, by way of issue, shares in the foreign company, where: - (a) the options are, or are proposed to be, admitted to quotation on one of the approved financial markets; and - (b) the shares to which the options relate are in a class of shares that are, or are proposed to be, admitted to quotation on that market. - PG 253.34 Our relief also applies to CDIs where, although the underlying financial product is described as a share in a foreign ETF, the underlying product is actually a share in a foreign company (and not an interest in a foreign managed investment scheme). - RG 253.35 Foreign financial products that are called ETFs may be quoted on ASX (including under ASX's AQUA rules) where the financial product traded is a security, a derivative or an interest in a managed investment scheme.
+Our relief in [CO 14/827] only covers CDIs over foreign ETFs where the underlying product is traded as a share, or a beneficial interest in a share, of a foreign company.